|

 affirms the identity of Coleridge's poem.
 A later

-this article appeared in Margaret Russett's Fictions
+version of this article appeared in Margaret Russett's Fictions

 and Fakes: Forging Romantic Authenticity, 1760-1845 (2006).